Resource · 2026-03-28

 Why Small Friction Beats Full Blocking for Screen Time

 Hard blocks fail when willpower dips.
-A little friction before distracting apps can break automatic loops without an all-or-nothing war with your phone.
+A little friction before distracting apps can break automatic loops without an all-or-nothing war with your phone, backed by behavioral economics research.

 The problem with all-or-nothing blocking